jakeeilbeck/ComposeCocktails/README.md

 # Compose Cocktails

-An app built with [Jetpack Compose](https://developer.android.com/jetpack/compose) to experiment and learn the new UI toolkit.
+An app built with [Jetpack Compose](https://developer.android.com/jetpack/compose) to experiment with and learn the new UI toolkit.
 API provided by https://www.thecocktaildb.com/api.php

 Video: